Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The fee for a building permit is $10.00 per $1000.00 of the value of the project.
 For example if the cost of the project is $9,125.00 then the fee for the permit will be $91.25.
 There is a minimum $50.00 permit fee.

 The Town of York administers the Maine Uniform Building and Energy Code.

 Call our office at 207-363-1002, ext.
 1, Monday thru Friday, 8 a.m. to 4:30 p.m.
 Catherine will schedule your appointment with the inspector.
-Be sure to have the accurate address and the homeowners name.
+Be sure to have the accurate address, the permit number and the homeowners name.
 The lead time can be anywhere from the next day to two weeks out depending on the time of year.

 Yes, if it is part of or directly related to the original project.
 However, if one portion of the work has been done before the amended work is finished, the entire permit remains open until all work as been completed.

 Example: If you take out a construction loan to remodel your kitchen and amend your permit to add a generator, both projects must be completed to obtain a final sign-off from the Code Officer.